ULP wireless solutions for mice, keyboards, remotes and USB dongles

 Bluetooth low energy

-Bluetooth low energy (branded as Bluetooth Smart and Bluetooth Smart Ready) is an exciting technology that is becoming a standard feature in PC's and mobile devices.
-Bluetooth Smart Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
-Bluetooth Smart devices are the peripherals that typically capture data and relay data to and from the hubs.
+Bluetooth low energy is an exciting technology that is becoming a standard feature in PC's and mobile devices.
+Bluetooth low energy Ready devices form the hub of our personal area networks, these include smartphones and tablets as well as dedicated hub products.
+Bluetooth low energy devices are the peripherals that typically capture data and relay data to and from the hubs.
 Bluetooth low energy profiles are already available for a range of different applications.

 For more information about Bluetooth low energy, visit www.bluetooth.org